rrwick/Basecalling-comparison/README.md

 ### Recommendations

 My current recommendation is simply to use the latest version of Albacore: v2.0.2.
 It does well on read accuracy and had the best assembly accuracy.
-Scrappie raw v1.1.1 (rgr_r94 and rgrgr_r94 models) also did very well and had the highest read accuracy.
+Scrappie raw v1.1.1 (rgr_r94 and rgrgr_r94 models) also did quite well and had the highest read accuracy.
 However, Scrappie is a research product, labelled as a 'technology demonstrator' and lacks nice features present in Albacore, such as FASTQ output and barcode demultiplexing.
 I therefore Albacore is a better choice for most users.

 Chiron v0.2 is by far the best performing third-party basecaller and might also be worth a try.
 However, it is very slow on CPUs and therefore only a viable option if you have powerful GPUs to accelerate the process.
 Nanonet, basecRAWller and DeepNano should probably be avoided, but I'm happy to revisit them if they are updated/improved.